-Media coverage, as much or more than litigation, was a central element in the strategy of the Civil Rights Movement.
+Media coverage, as much or more than litigation, was a central part of the strategy of the civil rights movement.
 Sit-ins, marches, and other instances of visible direct action publicized the injustices of racial segregation and subjugation and the violence of those public and private individuals and bodies that fought to maintain it.
-Media coverage of these actions galvanized public opinion, forced the issue onto the public agenda, enraged citizens and lawmakers in the North, and helped embarrass the South and northern politicians too, who might otherwise have moved too little and too slowly-into acting.
+It galvanized public opinion; forced the issue onto the public agenda; enraged citizens and lawmakers in the North; and helped embarrass the South-and Northern politicians too, who might otherwise have moved too little and too slowly-into acting.

-Sullivan was thus a profoundly important case for the Civil Rights Movement.
+New York Times v.
+Sullivan was thus a profoundly important case for the civil rights movement.
 Obviously, it affected the movement directly: the Court's emphasis on citizens as sovereigns and the rights and immunities of the "citizen-critic" allowed movement leaders and members, such as those who signed or had their names added to the "Heed Their Rising Voices" advertisement, to publicly criticize the state.
-But it was just as important for the protesters to have access to the press as it was for them to be able to speak individually.
-The movement's leaders knew that without the press's ability to serve as a megaphone on their behalf, the movement would be stranded in the South and left vulnerable to
+But it was just as important that the protesters have access to the press than that they be able to speak individually.
+The movement's leaders knew that without the press's ability to serve as a megaphone on their behalf, the movement would be stranded in the South and vulnerable to the actions of the Southern states and their officials.
+The Court